Gasper-Hribar/RPI_Powermeter/README.md

 ## TO-DO

 - Fix the bug of auto range, when the thing jumps uncontrolably and does not settle.
+This is especially troubling on the boot of the Raspberry.
 - Fix the thresholds.
 On the borders the range should be full in one way.
 - Find a new way to search for the optimal range.